Hieu181101/AI-fantasy-GF/README.md

 # AI-Fantasy-GF
 So yah being a CS student meaning that I do not have the time to touch grass and after watching the move "Her" I really want an AI GirlFriend.
 So I decide why not make one ?
-Who needs a real Girlfriend anyway
+Who needs a real Girlfriend anyway right

 ## The Goals:
 - She should be able to run with a decent GPU